 Olena told me,” My first three days at the Beatrice Wood Center for the Arts were spent alone in Beato’s studio.
 “I say I spent three days “alone” there, but anyone who’s been in that studio can tell you, you’re never alone there.
 Because Beatrice Wood’s presence is all around you.”

-Olena sat at Beatrice Wood’s desk, she fired her work in Wood’s kiln.
-And she placed a vase of sunflowers on the little altar that is permanently present in the studio for Beatrice.
+Olena sat at Beatrice Wood’s desk; she fired her work in Wood’s kiln.
+And she placed a vase of sunflowers on the little altar permanently present in the studio for Beatrice.
 (See the above photo.)

-I asked Olena why she thought Kevin Wallace chose her even though she didn’t have all the bells and whistles art biz gurus tell us we must have to be chosen.
+I asked Olena why she thought Kevin Wallace chose her even though she didn’t have all the bells and whistles art biz gurus tell us we must be chosen.

-Olena was mentored by Kevin and other great members of the Center’s staff and she mentored others there as well.
+Olena was mentored by Kevin and other great Center staff members, and she in turn mentored others.

 Residencies involve both mentorships and collaboration.

 Why Apply if You Can Collaborate?